 Advantages of Higher Working Capital Turnover Ratio

-- It ensures smooth functioning of operations of the company.
+- It ensures the smooth functioning of operations of the company.

-- It eliminates the requirement of additional funds.
+- The working capital turnover ratio eliminates the requirement for additional funds.

 - It helps to ease business expansion.